 Is It Illegal for Someone to Use Your Address?

-It may not explicitly be illegal for someone to use your address or if you use someone else’s address as your own, but the reason for doing so may be considered fraud.
-Wex, a legal dictionary, defines fraud as this:
+It may not explicitly be illegal for someone to use your address or if you use someone else’s address as your own, but the reason for doing so may be considered fraud:

-If someone else uses your address and causes some damage — such as evading certain taxes or benefitting from a better public school district — he or she may be committing fraud, depending on how the criminal laws in your jurisdiction are written.
-In Wisconsin, for example, the state specifically defines mail fraud.
-In federal law, there’s an entire chapter of criminal law on fraud and false statements.
+If someone else uses your address and causes some damage — such as evading certain taxes or benefiting from a better public school district — he or she may be committing fraud, depending on how the criminal laws in your jurisdiction are written.

 Legal Ramifications of Using a False Address

 There is federal- and state-level legislation against the intentional misrepresentation of physical address, which would apply to using someone else’s address or letting someone else use yours.
 According to U.S. Code Title 18, Chapter 63, Section 1342, using a fictitious or false name or address for any fraudulent intent or scheme can lead to fines and up to five years in jail.

 Using a false address can also lead to legal ramifications on a state level.
 For example, Florida state law specifies that using someone else’s name or address without his or her knowledge in order to obtain refunds or merchandise from business establishments is a second-degree misdemeanor (s 817.037), which is punishable by up to 60 days of jail time or $500 in fines.
 And the Wisconsin law we cited above names mail fraud a Class H felony, punishable by fines up to $10,000, prison terms of up to six years, or both.

 For specific laws in your area, see the Legal Information Institute’s state law directory.

 How to Stop Someone From Using Your Address